pitta-bread/f1-chatter/docs/high_level.md

 ### Phase 1: Sessions

-1. A management command that populates our database with all session info from OpenF1, as per the next part.
+1. A management command that populates our database with all session info from FastF1.
+   Sessions are detected by comparing current time with FastF1-provided UTC start and end times for each session.
 2. A Django Ninja endpoint that, to an API user, lists all the current year's (season's) available sessions.
 It must include start and end time of a session, and a session_id which is unique to the session.